At a Glance

 Flood damage becomes an opportunity to engage local landowners in channel stabilization, sediment reduction, and the enhancement of riparian condition and habitat for the Clatskanie River’s uniquely native-only salmonid populations.

 The Clatskanie River, in northwest Oregon, flows through mostly rural agricultural and forestry land.
 Though it hosts abundant salmonids, uniquely, the river has never had a salmon and steelhead hatchery program implanted in it.

 In June 2017, as construction contractor, Biohabitats performed the installation of the newly redesigned 160-foot long stabilization/habitat structure.
 The structure includes approximately 160 logs, 150 boulders, 300 rebar connections, and 600 cubic total yards of pit run, native cobble, and earthen fill.
 Geotextile fabrics were then installed to stabilize the finished ground surface.
-In the fall of 2017, Biohabitats will return to the site to plant a native riparian vegetation community of willow stakes and potted shrubs.
+In the Fall of 2017, Biohabitats returned to the site to plant a native riparian vegetation community of willow stakes and potted shrubs.

 Oregon Coast Range

 Design & Build, Ecological Restoration

 Columbia Soil and Water Conservation District

 - USDA, Natural Resources Conservation Service